hrkbrahmbhatt/c4c-fellowship/README.md

 **Here's what the following app can do  ( Open README.md for Demo )**

-* Can show the total number of viloations
+* Can show the total number of viloations in each category
-* Can show earliest and latest date.
+* Can show earliest and latest date for each category